-Responsible Party for data aggregation and analysis (check each that applies): Frequency of data aggregation and analysis(check each that applies):
+Responsible Party for data aggregation and analysis (check each that applies): Frequency of data aggregation and analysis(check each that applies): Other Specify: KanCare MCOs participate in analysis of this measure's results as determined by the State operating agency Annually Continuously and Ongoing Other Specify:

-State Medicaid Agency Weekly

-Operating Agency Monthly

-Sub-State Entity Quarterly

-Other Specify:

-KanCare MCOs participate in analysis of this measure's results as dtermined by the State operating agency Annually

-Continuously and Ongoing

-Other Specify:

-and % of waiver participants who received services and supports as authorized in their service plans including type, scope, amount, duration, and frequency N=Number of waiver participants who received services and supports as authorized in their service plans including type, scope, amount, duration, and frequency D=Number of waiver participants whose service plans were reviewed Effective 7/1/24 collection/generation (check each that applies): (check each that applies): State Medicaid Agency Weekly 100% Review Operating Agency Monthly Less than 100% Review Sub-State Entity Quarterly Representative Sample Confidence Interval = 95% confidence level; +/- 5% margin of error.
-Other Specify: Annually Stratified Describe Group: Proportionate by MCO Continuously and Ongoing Other Specify: Other Specify:
+and % of waiver participants who received services and supports as authorized in their service plans including type, scope, amount, duration, and frequency N=Number of waiver participants who received services and supports as authorized in their service plans including type, scope, amount, duration, and frequency D=Number of waiver participants whose service plans were reviewed Effective 7/1/24

-Responsible Party for Frequency of data Sampling Approach data collection/generation (check each that applies):

-Responsible Party for data aggregation and analysis (check each that applies): Frequency of data aggregation and analysis(check each that applies):

-State Medicaid Agency Weekly

-Operating Agency Monthly

-Sub-State Entity Quarterly
+Responsible Party for data collection/generation (check each that applies): Frequency of data collection/generation (check each that applies): Sampling Approach (check each that applies): State Medicaid Agency Weekly 100% Review Operating Agency Monthly Less than 100% Review Sub-State Entity Quarterly Representative Sample Confidence Interval = 95% confidence level; +/- 5% margin of error.
+Other Annually Stratified e.
+Sub-assurance: Participants are afforded choice: Between/among waiver services and providers.

-Other Specify: Annually